zowe/jes-explorer-ui-package/README.md

 npm start
 ```

 Then visit `https://localhost:8080` to access the test server.
-The default
+The default config file is `configs/config-default.json`.

 ## CLI Options